Translating Masterful Technique into Scalable Systems

 The Problem Isn’t Zoom

 First of all, it’s important to separate technology from technique.
-Great online learning isn’t Zoom (or Teams, or Hangouts, or Webex, or whatever your favorite videocon platform is).
+Great online learning isn’t Zoom (or Teams, or Hangouts, or Webex, or whatever your favourite videocon platform is).
 Even with that fairly constrained medium, Beth or I are able to make a Zoom class excellent.

 We’ve demonstrated just that in recent months under COVID-19, as academic institutions have had a forced migration to hosting classes in Zoom.
 Here are examples of what some of my students have said: